dotnet/csharpstandard/standard/expressions.md

     - Otherwise, if the namespaces imported by the *using_namespace_directive*s of the namespace declaration contain exactly one type having name `I` and `e` type parameters, then the *simple_name* refers to that type constructed with the given type arguments.
     - Otherwise, if the namespaces imported by the *using_namespace_directive*s of the namespace declaration contain more than one type having name `I` and `e` type parameters, then the *simple_name* is ambiguous and a compile-time error occurs.
   > *Note*: This entire step is exactly parallel to the corresponding step in the processing of a *namespace_or_type_name* ([§7.8](basic-concepts.md#78-namespace-and-type-names)). *end note*
+- Otherwise, if `e` is zero and `I` is the identifier `_`, the *simple_name* is a discard () and its type shall be inferred from the syntactic context:
+    - If the discard occurs as an `out` *argument_value*, its type shall be the type of the corresponding parameter.
+    - If the discard occurs as the left-hand side of an assignment expression, its type shall be the type of the right-hand side
+    - If the discard occurs as a *tuple_element* on the left hand side of a deconstructing assignment, its type shall be the type of the corresponding tuple element on the right-hand side.
+    - If the discard occurs in a different syntactic context, or a type cannot be inferred, a compile time error occurs.
 - Otherwise, the *simple_name* is undefined and a compile-time error occurs.

 ### 11.7.5 Parenthesized expressions